Underdog promo code CBSSPORTS2: New play $5, get $75 offer for NFL, and more

 Underdog Fantasy offers a $75 promotion for new users with the Underdog bonus code CBSSPORTS2

-Christmas Day will feature three games as Week 17 of the NFL schedule kicks off, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
+The NFL Week 17 schedule kicks off with three Christmas Day games, making it the perfect time to use the latest Underdog promo code CBSSPORTS2.
 Three divisional matchups highlight the slate with Cowboys vs. Commanders, Lions vs. Vikings and Broncos vs. Chiefs, all of which can be played on the best DFS apps.
+There are also five NBA games.
 The Underdog promo code varies by location, but includes a potential Play $5, get $75 in bonus entries.
 Regardless of your location, using the Underdog bonus code CBSSPORTS2 will ensure you get the best Underdog promo code available in your state.
 Click here to get the latest Underdog promo code for new users:

 After downloading the Underdog Fantasy app, here's how to get started and use the Underdog promo code CBSSPORTS2.
 Follow these steps to claim your Underdog Fantasy deposit match bonus.